amylour/irish_wildlife_matchup/README.md

 ### **Accessibility**

-Adobe Color Accessibility Tools was used to check for colour blind safeness in gameboard colour palette.
+Adobe Color Accessibility Tools was used to check for colour blind safeness in the gameboard colour palette.
 Contrast levels were considered throughout the build.

 ![adobe color colour blind checker for main swatch](docs/images/gameboard_cbs.png)